deepaerial/ytdl-api/README.md

  # YTDL-API
 REST-based API for downloading video or extracting audio from YouTube videos.
+This API is used by [YTDL](https://github.com/deepaerial/ytdl-web) web application.
 Also [ffmpeg](https://ffmpeg.org/) is required in order to process video and audio files.
 <br><br>

 ![OpenAPI documentation for YTDL API](./docs/openapi.png)